Lecturer - American Studies Program - College of Letters & Science

 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family.

-Applications will be accepted and reviewed for department needs through January 24, 2020, when the pool will close.
-Applications are typically considered in April and May for fall course needs and in September and October for spring and summer course needs.
-Applicants wishing to apply to subsequent pools after this one closes will need to submit new applications when there's a new pool announcement.
+Applications will be accepted and reviewed for department needs through January 31, 2022.
+Applications are typically considered in April and May for fall course needs, in September and October for spring course needs, and February and March for summer course needs.
+The pool will close January 31, 2022; applicants wishing to remain in the pool after that time will need to submit a new application.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.